 ✅ Underwear that won’t rub against your C section scar

 You may want to opt for some regular ol’ granny panties that sit nice and high.
-There are also underwear designed specifically to be worn during C section recovery, as they provide extra support and reduce irritation to the tender spot on your abdomen.
+There is also underwear designed specifically to be worn during C section recovery, as they provide extra support and reduce irritation to the tender spot on your abdomen.

 ✅ Postpartum girdle or binder

 This isn’t about looking slimmer.
 Some of the potential benefits of wearing a postpartum girdle include a reduction in post-op pain, posture and abdominal support, possible help with healing diastasis recti, helping the uterus shrink back to size, and protecting your incision site.
 You can find some great picks here.

-I hate to break it to ya, but even if you have a C section, it’s pretty likely you’re going to have what feels like the longest period of your life complete with heavy bleeding and menstrual cramps.
+I hate to break it to ya, but even if you have a cesarean delivery, it’s pretty likely you’re going to have what feels like the longest period of your life complete with heavy bleeding and menstrual cramps.
 You won’t be able to use tampons, so stock up on maxi pads.
 And on that note, some disposable underwear that you don’t have to worry about bleeding on are definitely a good idea.
 Frida even makes disposable postpartum underwear and Bodily makes a fantastic C-Section Recovery Box.

 How do I care for my incision?

 Your doctor will give you information on how to take care of your wound and how often to change your bandages.
 Generally speaking, it’s important to keep your incision dry and clean.
 You can wash it daily with warm, soapy water.

-Your incision will either be closed with stitches or sutures.
+Your incision will either be closed with stitches, staples or sutures.
 Some sutures will dissolve on their own over time, so you won’t need to have them removed.
 You may be given antibiotics to prevent or treat infection.